scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** concentration, 1 minute
 - **Damage Type:** Bludgeoning

-You create a crushing gravity well.
-Choose a 7x7 area centered at a point in range you can see.
-All loose objects are flung towards the center, destroying mundane items.
-All creatures that enter the gravity well or start their turns there must make a strength save against your spellcasting.
-On failure they are flung into the center tile, taking 2 wounds and 2 wound die in damage.
-On success their move and sprint speeds are reduced to 1, and cannot be improved.
-Creatures in the center take 1 wound and 1 wound die in damage at the start of their turn as they are crushed by the gravity well.
+You create a crushing gravity well covering a 7x7 area centered on a point in range you can see.
+All loose objects are pulled towards the center, destroying mundane items.
+Any creature that enters the gravity well for the first time this round or starts their turn there make a strength save against your spellcasting roll.
+On failure they are pulled into the center of the gravity well taking 2 wounds and 2 wound die in bludgeoning damage.
+On success they take no damage and their move and sprint speeds are reduced to 1 and cannot be improved.
+Creatures in the center take 1 wound and 1 wound die in bludgeoning damage at the start of their turn as they are crushed by the gravity well.
+Any mundane ranged attacks made over the gravity well automatically fail, being crushed.

 The radius of the gravity well increases by 1 and you add 1 wound die to each source of damage for every level cast above 7th.